BipinShetty/HomeV/ReadMe.md

 ---

-# 🗂 HomeVision `.env` File Parser
+# HomeVision `sample.env` File Parser

 A reverse-engineering Python tool for parsing proprietary binary `.env` archive files used internally at **HomeVision**.
 These archives store embedded files (e.g. images, XMLs, text blobs) in an undocumented tagged format, similar in intent to `.tar` archives but with custom metadata headers.

 ---

-## 🚀 Key Features
+## Key Features

-* 🔍 Detects all tags in the binary using pattern recognition
+* Detects all tags in the binary using pattern recognition
-* 🧠 Reverse engineers `.env` format with no schema documentation
+*  Reverse engineers `.env` format with no schema documentation
-* 🗃 Extracts embedded files with correct file types and extensions
+* Extracts embedded files with correct file types and extensions
-* 🧾 Builds `metadata.json` with SHA1 hashes and metadata per file
+* Builds `metadata.json` with SHA1 hashes and metadata per file
-* 📊 Optional CLI summary with GitHub-style table display
+* Optional CLI summary with GitHub-style table display
-* ✅ Supports multi-file input with robust parsing logic
+* Supports multi-file input with robust parsing logic

 ---

-## 🧠 Strategy Overview
+## Strategy Overview

 The tool follows this process: